 Despite legal protections and the possibility of obtaining compensation for your actions, whistleblowing is not without a few potential disadvantages.
 Most whistleblowers end up working elsewhere after the incident, so if you love your job or your employer, you could be facing a change in office.
 Your status as a whistleblower could also prevent you from getting a job with other companies in the industry, even though discrimination for whistleblowing is against the law.

 Your relationships with your coworkers and employer could suffer after blowing the whistle on legal or ethical violations.
 Coworkers may see your actions as a betrayal, and may not want to interact with you anymore.
-You may also have to deal with court dates, legal fees, and attorney costs – at least until (and unless) you receive compensation for your damages.
+You may also have to deal with court dates, legal fees, and attorney costs—at least until (and unless) you receive compensation for your damages.
 Blowing the whistle could change your life in significant ways.
-However, the pros generally outweigh the cons, especially when you have an employment lawyer protecting your rights.
+However, the pros generally outweigh the cons.

 If you are thinking about coming forward with allegations against your employer, speak to a whistleblower lawyer about your case.
 Working with an attorney can protect you from many of the potential cons of whistleblowing, such as losing your job or facing retaliation in the workplace.
 One of the best benefits of coming forward is knowing you did the right thing.